-Please see the below documents relating to Wiltshire's response to support for Care Homes
+See the documents below relating to Wiltshire's response to support for Care Homes:

 Altura Learning have produced a training video to help with infection control and other issues during the COVID-19 outbreak and with their kind permission we have placed a link to it below.

 Please see the latest guidelines from Government regarding DBS ID checks.

 The following advice is from Wiltshire Council HR and particularly helpful if you have staff who need to isolate long term: